izcoser/etherbets-contracts/README.md

 - [x] Create Aggregator contract for Sports Bets - Done.
 Aggregate results using reports from [TheRundown](https://market.link/nodes/TheRundown/integrations) and [SportsDataIO](https://market.link/nodes/SportsDataIO/integrations).
 This contract accepts bets on home and away team, then fetches results from both providers and pays out whoever bet on the winning team.

 - [x] Add events to all three betting apps. - Done.
 Now just have to update the frontend to listen to all events.

+- [] Explore using multiple Chainlink Price Feeds as source of randomness (several price values multiplied by each other).

+- [] Upgrade to Chainlink VRF v2.

+- [] Unite bet instances into a single contract to decrease costs.

+- [] Explore other oracle options.